matestack/matestack-docs/app/markdown/guides/create_a_dynamic_spa.md

 A Single Page Application (SPA) usually is loaded once and handles all user interactions dynamically by calling backend APIs.
 This gives the user the ofted desired "app-feeling".
-Rails View Layer only offers the static request/response mode to render content. basemate fixes that without adding the complexity a SPA written in JavaScript usually brings with it. basemate's app instance simply performs dynamic transitions between pages.
+Rails View Layer only offers the static request/response mode to render content.
+Basemate fixes that without adding the complexity a SPA written in JavaScript usually brings with it.
+Basemate's app instance simply performs dynamic transitions between pages.
 You only have to follow the basic structure to get this running: